Special Events Guide

 With almost 18,000 students and four locations, Memorial is a large, full service university that can provide most services required for a successful event.
 Catering, accommodations, graphic design, printing and video production are just some of the services available in-house at Memorial.
 However, those same services can be in very high demand and it is important to understand exactly what is available on campus, and what the necessary and appropriate steps are to utilize them.
 While not exhaustive, the following is an overview of some of the services you may require when planning your event.

-MemorialUniversity of Newfoundland has an exclusive contract with Chartwells (Compass Group) for provision of all food services for on campus functions.
-No food may be ordered in from any other organization for events at most campus venues.
-Chartwells can prepare a wide variety of hot and cold appetizers, meals, and desserts to suit your particular function.
-They can customize your order and their staff will work with you to ensure your needs are met.
+MemorialUniversity of Newfoundland has contract with Aramark for provision of all food services for on campus functions.
+No food may be ordered in from any other organization for events in Gushue Hall or any food service venues on campus.
+Aramark can prepare a wide variety of selections from snacks and coffee breaks to high-end receptions and fine dining.

 There are selected areas on campus that are excluded from the food service contract with Chartwells and where you can host an event with alternate food service.
 For catering services at these locations, please consult the following: